MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 ms.search.form: Source and Destination
 ---

-# Add MySQL Database CDC source to an eventstream
+# Add MySQL Database CDC source to an eventstream (preview)

 >[!NOTE]
 >This article contains references to the term `SLAVE`, a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.